 If a differential probe is used, verify that resistors R1a, R1b, R4b, and R4a are in place.
-The resistors are 0Ω values providing the path to the differential probe terminals.
+The 0- Ω resistors provide the path to the differential probe terminals.

 5) Place the probe at the output nodes (if a differential probe is used, insert the probe into the provided jumper), and measure the frequency response.